Missouri THC Overview

 Is THC Legal in Missouri?

 Missouri laws regarding THC use are contained in Article XIV of the State Constitution, which was enacted in 2018.
 It grants Missouri residents the right to possess and consume cannabis with a THC content exceeding 0.3% on a dry weight basis.
-Qualifying patients under the Missouri Medical Marijuana Regulatory Program are allowed to purchase 4 ounces of cannabis flower from dispensaries upon the recommendation of their doctors.
+Qualifying patients under the Missouri Medical Marijuana Regulatory Program are allowed to purchase 6 ounces of cannabis from dispensaries upon the recommendation of their doctors.

 All forms of hemp-derived THC are legal in Missouri, except those which have a THC content that exceeds the legally permitted limit of 0.3%.
 Cannabis-based delta-9 tetrahydrocannabinol is, however, illegal in the state.
 Cannabis is still illegal at the federal level, and is legalized in Missouri only for medical purposes.
 Missouri residents can legally purchase hemp-based delta-8 and delta-10 THC products.